 1. Meet with the school again

 Start with the IEP team if you have one already.
 If not, contact the school principal, director of Special Education, or superintendent.
-Ask for a meeting to talk about your child’s needs and why you disagree with the decisions.
+Ask for a meeting to talk about your child’s needs and why you disagree with the school’s decisions.

-Try to be open-minded and understand the school team’s opinions.
+- Try to be open-minded and understand the school team’s opinions.
 But of course, push back if you need to!

-2. Ask for a Facilitated IEP
+2. Ask for a Facilitated IEP Meeting

 Either the parents or the school can make the request for a facilitator.
 Both the parents and the school must agree before using a facilitator.